 Names, rank, titles, department, and contact information are populated by campus managers from their records and internal sources.
 Memberships are often provided by program project managers.

 Research output (publications), citation counts, and h-indices are captured from Scopus.

 "Fingerprints", or key concepts are associated with each profile, generated by Elsevier based on a researcher's publications, research interests, and prizes.

 Social media mentions are noted through PlumX and Altmetric.

 Research Nebraska includes feeds from Scopus as well as manual entry of scholarly output and activities not captured by Scopus.
 While efforts are made by Elsevier to account for accuracy in the data it is possible to have missing publications as well as publications not authored by a faculty member in question.

 Inclusion of ORCiD will assist the profile refinement process.
 Please contact your campus library for assistance with attaining an ORCiD number.

 Available publication and citation data are limited by the indexing policies of Elsevier at the time of publication.
 Citation data will likely vary from Web of Science or Google Scholar statistics.
-Manual entries of publications will not contain citation counts in Pure.
+Manual entries of publications will not contain citation counts in Research Nebraska.